DOC Appreciates Athletic Trainers’ Expertise

 ATs are highly skilled professionals who are well trained in all phases of athletic injuries.

 AT training emphasizes musculoskeletal injury prevention, conditioning, clinical diagnosis and evaluation, immediate care, treatment, and rehabilitation.
 A study of high school athletes who were injured between 2010 and 2012 at five high schools were included in a research database.

-DOC proudly supports the Texas State Athletic Trainers Association (TSATA) and National Athletic Trainers Association (NATA) in order to provide a superior healthcare support team for athletes.
-DOC’s team includes athletic trainers, physician assistants with an orthopedic-specialty background, as well as board-certified orthopedic surgeons.
+DOC recognizes the value of the Texas State Athletic Trainers Association (TSATA) and National Athletic Trainers Association (NATA) in order to provide a superior healthcare support team for athletes.
+DOC’s team includes physical therapists, physician assistants with an orthopedic-specialty background, as well as board-certified orthopedic surgeons.

 The distance from the University of Texas to Direct Orthopedic Care, 3110 Guadalupe Street, Austin,…

 Healthy People 2020 (HP2020) was launched ten years ago In December 2010, by the Department…